-You have high blood pressure or gallbladder, liver, certain lipid disorders, cerebrovascular disease, or heart disease
+You have high blood pressure or gallbladder, liver, certain lipid disorders, cerebrovascular disease (stroke), or heart disease

-You have diabetes, migraines, thromboembolic disorder (clot in vein or artery), lupus, or take medications that may interfere with the hormones
+You have diabetes, migraines, thromboembolic disorder (clot in vein or artery), lupus, or take medicines that may interfere with the hormones

 In these cases, discuss the risks with your healthcare provider.